MitraSafari93/Universities-of-the-world/README.md

 # Universities-of-the-world
-This project give you countries and their universities
+With this project you can have the name and website of their universities